 I have past performance experience in dance, improv, and historical reenacting.
 I’m also a former competitive and professional figure skater with many years of experience in teaching movement, and creating choreography for groups and individuals.
 I have a passion for, and experience in, educating others; I’ve developed curriculum for educational presentations, webinars, “how-to’s”, and online classes; I’ve also taught on a variety of topics including crafts, sewing, computing, and time & event management.
 In addition to all that, I worked as Craft Class Coordinator for Craftmart where I was responsible for developing the monthly craft school schedule (including hiring and evaluating instructors), and at SEGA of America I managed the corporate computer training program for 1,500 employees.

-I’ve taken a hiatus from my producer/performer roles while preparing for a move from Richmond, Virginia to the SW Houston, Texas area scheduled for mid-December of 2016.
 If you would like to speak to me about producing or performing please contact me.